 Here are each of the elements in a new hire press release:

-- Headline: This is the subject of your press release
+- Headline: The subject of your press release

 - Subheadline: This line develops the headline further

-- City, State: The location of the business
+- City, State: The location of your business

-- Date: The actual date you send the press release
+- Date: The actual date you publish the press release

-- Summary paragraph: A full description of the story in brief
+- Summary paragraph: A brief description of the complete story

 - Body: Develop the details in the body